-As you can see, there are a lot of factors that can come into when trying to determine what kind of “rate” an individual might be able to qualify for.
-Which is why, it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you for a few minutes.
+As you can see, there are many factors that can come into when trying to determine what kind of “rate” an individual might qualify for.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you for a few minutes.

 That said however…

-Because Chondrocalcinosis isn’t really a “life-threatening” medical condition, and because in most cases, it’s not going to cause an individual too much pain, what you’re usually going to find is that in most cases having been diagnose with Chondrocalcinosis isn’t going to play any role in the outcome of your life insurance application.
+Because Chondrocalcinosis isn’t really a “life-threatening” medical condition, and because in most cases, it’s not going to cause an individual too much pain, what you’re usually going to find is that in most cases have been diagnosed with Chondrocalcinosis isn’t going to play any role in the outcome of your life insurance application.

 Whatever rate you would have been able to qualify for PRIOR to being diagnosed with Chondrocalcinosis should be the same “rate” that you would be eligible for AFTER having been diagnosed with Chondrocalcinosis.